youldash/ProjectionKit/README.md

 # ProjectionKit
-A multidimensional data projection and visualization toolkit: An iOS (iPad) app developed as part of my Ph.D. course at La Trobe University for the sole purpose of visualizing high-dimensional data sets using APIs such as OpenGL, GLKit, and Scene Kit.
+A multivariate data projection and visualization toolkit: source code written as part of my Ph.D. course at La Trobe University.
+Witten for the purpose of visualizing high-dimensional data sets using APIs such as OpenGL, GLKit, and Scene Kit.